 Roderick Long, in his essay "Immanent Liberalism: The Politics of Mutual Consent," draws some illuminating distinctions between immanent and vicarious liberalism as well as immanent and vicarious communitarianism.
 He drew his inspiration for the distinction between immanent and vicarious liberalism from a similar distinction between genuine and spurious communitarianism made by Karl Marx in his essay "On the Jewish Question."
-As Long relates Marx's argument:
+As Long relates

+Marx's argument:

 [T]he modern democratic state systematically spreads a communitarian illusion over an underlying liberal reality.
 Citizens of such states exercise the communitarian values of solidarity and fellowship with other human beings - but only at the political level, through their ties to the state apparatus (in the form, e.g., of equal rights to the franchise).
-Such communal ties have no significance in people's actual, everyday lives, which remain competitive, individualistic, and atomized[.]440

-Against this vicarious form of communitarianism, Marx advocates an immanent communitarianism in which communitarian ideals are realized in people's everyday lives in society.
-These communitarian ideals are essentially expressed in status relationships; the ideal community is modeled after the family (or, to hearken back to Arendt's critique of Plato, the household).441 For socialist communitarians, these status relationships ought to be egalitarian in nature rather than hierarchical as with the conservatives of the Old Order.
+Such communal ties have no significance in people's actual, everyday lives, which remain competitive, individualistic, and atomized[.]58 community is modeled after the family (or, to hearken back to Arendt's critique of Plato, the household).59 For socialist communitarians, these status relationships ought to be egalitarian in nature rather than hierarchical as with the conservatives of the Old Order.
 Marx's solution to the problems inherent in liberal corporatism is to reassert the claims of status over contract - not, of course, by giving government priority over society, but rather by reshaping society along status rather than contract lines.
-In short, he favors an Immanent Communitarianism, with status values realized directly at the level of society, and he warns communitarians against a Vicarious Communitarianism that, by attempting to
+In short, he favors an Immanent Communitarianism, with status values realized directly at the level of society, and he warns communitarians against a Vicarious Communitarianism that, by attempting to realize status only indirectly through the intermediary of the state, in effect turns the entire social realm over to the liberal ideal of contract.60